A new revision of the CoCP is currently under consultation (June/July 2021)

-The purpose of the new code is to monitor, control and manage construction impacts on sites throughout Westminster.
-It will apply to all new basement schemes with immediate effect, and to all other developments from September 2016.
+The purpose of the CoCP is to monitor, control and manage construction impacts on sites throughout Westminster.
+It applies to all basement schemes and major development development sites that received consent from September 2016 onwards.

 The code classifies developments according to their size with different obligations and fees payable depending on the size of project.

 When submitting draft or formal copies of the Appendix A checklist to either the Planning or Environmental Sciences teams, please complete one the below checklists: